← Back to Fitley

 Health Data & Fitness Information

-This section supplements our Privacy Policy and explains how Fitley collects, uses, and protects your fitness and workout data.
+This section supplements our Privacy Policy and explains how Fitley collects, uses, and protects your fitness, workout, and nutrition data.
 Because this data can reveal information about your physical health, it is classified as special category data under Article 9 of the UK General Data Protection Regulation (UK GDPR).
 We apply additional safeguards to this data as described below.

-When you use Fitley to track workouts and follow creator programmes, we collect:
+When you use Fitley to track workouts, log nutrition, and follow creator programmes, we collect:

 • Workout session data — exercises performed, sets, repetitions, weight lifted, training volume, and Rate of Perceived Exertion (RPE)